thetic/klipper-sgp40/README.md

 ## Attribution

-- This project was adapted from the [Nevermore Max](https://github.com/nevermore3d/Nevermore_Max) project.
+- This project was adapted from the [Pull Request against Klipper](https://github.com/Klipper3d/klipper/pull/6738) by Stefan Dej which was itself adapted from the [Nevermore Max](https://github.com/nevermore3d/Nevermore_Max) project.
-- Configuration and interfaces mimic those from the [Nevermore Controller](https://github.com/SanaaHamel/nevermore-controller) project.
-- The [voc_algorithm.py](src/voc_algorithm.py) module is a modified version of the module found in the [Adafruit CircuitPython SGP40 repository](https://github.com/adafruit/Adafruit_CircuitPython_SGP40).
-- Installation scripts were adapted from the [LED Effects for Klipper](https://github.com/julianschill/klipper-led_effect) project.